Dr Jacqueline Rowarth: Why the regenerative farming dream won't come true

-Comment: Greenpeace's vision of switching to Regenerative Agriculture with an organic focus is wonderful in theory, but doesn't work in practice, writes Dr Jacqueline Rowarth.
+Comment: The idea that moving to regenerative agriculture with an organic focus will create a primary sector with more ability to help with Covid-19 recovery is wonderful in theory, but doesn't work in practice, writes Dr Jacqueline Rowarth.

-In a Utopian world, the Green Party's Agriculture and Rural Affairs Policy could achieve what the organisation claims is possible – farmers in New Zealand could make a better living by switching to Regenerative Agriculture with a "plant-based" and "organic" focus.
+In a Utopian world, Greenpeace's vision of a cleaner, higher-value and more resilient primary sector could be achieved by switching to Regenerative Agriculture with a "plant-based" and "organic" focus.

+The vision involves two of the government's goals: moving the economy from volume to value and ensuring land use delivers greater value and better environmental outcomes.

+In the supporting document for the request to the government to invest a billion dollars in helping farmers adopt new practices, "regenerative" is mentioned 45 times.
+"Organic" appears 70 times.

 The push towards organic production systems recognises the premium prices that they sometimes achieve.
 Examples in New Zealand can be found within the kiwifruit and wine industries.

-Kiwifruit and wine are delicious.
-They provide vitamins and pleasure.
-They do not contain high quality protein and are not staples in the food basket like meat and milk.
+Kiwifruit and wine provide vitamins and pleasure but do not contain high quality protein and are not staples in the food basket like meat and milk.
+This year organic milk is in the news because it might be about to hit a record high – making the point that this is unusual.

 Complaints about the expense of food are common because people are price-sensitive.